Atmosic/openair/applications/fmna_tag/README.rst

 Button Functions
 ****************

+In order for the button to work, jumpers JP25 and JP27 need to be installed on the EVK.

 - Press and hold button2 on EVK for 3 seconds during reboot to unpair and enter pairing mode.